Sample Hanks of Klass with Hints

 Next time you are at the store, check the Mexican food section.

-For a mini-hank of .2 ounces, we used 1 tablespoon of vinegar to a package.
+For a mini-hank of 3 yards, we used 1 tablespoon of vinegar to a package.
 The vinegar is needed to bond the food dye to the wool yarn.

 We sampled Sandia, Jamaica, Mango, Naranja and Tamarindo.